millidavitti/donald_abua_v2/README.md

 ## Interests

-In my free time, I enjoy reading about the latest technology trends and developments, contributing to open-source projects, and exploring new tools and frameworks to improve my skills.
+In my free time, I enjoy reading about the latest technology trends and developments, exploring new tools and frameworks to improve my skills.

 Contact
 Feel free to contact me at abuadonald@gmail.com or connect with me on [LinkedIn](https://www.linkedin.com/in/donaldabua-react/).